M-HT/SR/games/Warcraft/release/windows/x64/readme-Windows.txt

 Simple instructions:
 1) install Warcraft on your PC (or copy installed game from another computer)
 2) copy the files from this archive into the game's directory
-3) run the game using Warcraft.sh
+3) run the game using Warcraft.cmd or SR-War.exe

 Example (Detailed instructions):
 1) install Warcraft on your PC
-    - create directory ~/Games
+    - create directory C:\Games
     - if you have original DOS version then install Warcraft using DOSBox
-      - in dosbox: mount ~/Games as C:
+      - in dosbox: mount C:\Games as C:
       - in dosbox: install Warcraft into C:\WARCRAFT
       - in dosbox: if necessary, then install patch(es) for Warcraft
-    - if you have version from GOG.com then extract Warcraft from GOG.com windows installer
+    - if you have version from GOG.com then install Warcraft using GOG.com windows installer
-      - extract Warcraft using innoextract into ~/Games/WARCRAFT
+      - install Warcraft into C:\Games\WARCRAFT

 2) copy the files from this archive into the game's directory
-    - copy the content of this archive into ~/Games/WARCRAFT
+    - copy the content of this archive into C:\Games\WARCRAFT

-3) run the game using Warcraft.sh
+3) run the game using Warcraft.cmd or SR-War.exe
-    - run Warcraft.sh in the game's directory: ~/Games/WARCRAFT/Warcraft.sh
+    - run Warcraft.cmd or SR-War.exe in the game's directory: C:\Games\WARCRAFT\Warcraft.cmd

 Music
 -----

 The game's MIDI music can be played using one of following libraries:
-ALSA sequencer, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer
+NativeWindows, WildMIDI, BASSMIDI, libADLMIDI, SDL_mixer

 libADLMIDI is the default library, others can be selected in the configuration file.
-ALSA sequencer can use hardware or software synth (like Fluidsynth or TiMidity++). libADLMIDI requires no additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
+NativeWindows and libADLMIDI don't require additional files for MIDI playback, WildMIDI requires GUS patches for MIDI playback, BASSMIDI requires a soundfont for MIDI playback, libADLMIDI uses OPL3 emulator for MIDI playback.
-Music can be played on MT-32 synth using ALSA sequencer.
+Music can be played on MT-32 synth using NativeWindows.

-ALSA sequencer can detect usable synth automatically or it can be selected in the configuration file.
+NativeWindows can use the default synth or it can be selected in the configuration file.

-GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in /etc/timidity/timidity.cfg EawPats is a good sounding set of patches.
+GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in C:\TIMIDITY\timidity.cfg EawPats is a good sounding set of patches.

 Soundfont (for BASSMIDI) can be either copied to the game's directory